[?] Subscribe To This Site

 (6) If a cat is diabetic too long without diagnosis and treatment, you will begin to see a change in the back legs as he walks.
 Instead of walking up on his "toes" as cats do, his hocks will become lower to the ground and the cat will almost walk flat-footed.

 This is due to a condition called diabetic neuropathy and indicates the disease has been present for quite some time.
 The good news is that it can be reversed if treatment is successful and the kitty becomes stable.
-It takes time, but the cat can once again walk fairly normally.
+It takes time, but most cats can once again walk fairly normally.

 Overcoming Your Fears of Treating Cat Diabetes